 The DBS barred lists exist to help organisations recruit safely.

-Certain roles require the applicant to undergo a check of either one or both of the barred lists.
+Certain roles require the applicant to, in addition to a DBS Check, undergo a check of either one or both of the barred lists.
 But how can organisations determine whether a barred list check is required?

 Our guide explains everything you need to know.